SatIR: Scalable High-Recall Constraint-Satisfaction-Based Information Retrieval for Clinical Trials Matching: Result Discussion

-\textbf{Speed and Scalability} Querying the database took 2.95 seconds per patient over 3,621 trials on Machine 2 (configurations in Appendix~\ref{app:setting}), indicating that the system is fast in practice.
+\textbf{\name{} improves utility for more individual patients.} Beyond aggregate averages, \name{} also improves per-patient retrieval utility.
+Under the exact sign test on patient-level utility counts, \name{} wins significantly more patients than TrialGPT under all three objectives: 20 vs.\ 6 for \modeccr, 29 vs.\ 2 for \modeall, and 35 vs.\ 7 for \modeallexplore{} ($p<0.01$ in all cases).
+This indicates that the aggregate gains are not driven by a small number of high-yield patients, but reflect broad per-patient improvements.
+Patient-coverage counts are reported in Appendix~\ref{app:ci_tables}; we treat them as descriptive because the matched served-vs-not-served comparison is not statistically separated.

-\textbf{Evaluation of Recall.} To further evaluate recall, we ran TrialGPT with GPT-5 and increased its retrieval budget to 200 trials per patient.
-Even under this setting, TrialGPT still missed 253 trial–patient pairs across the three objectives that \name{} successfully retrieved.
+\textbf{The remaining missed cases are limited and mostly attributable to parsing or missing evidence.} To further evaluate recall on SIGIR 2016, we ran TrialGPT with GPT-5 and increased its retrieval budget to 200 trials per patient.
+Even under this setting, TrialGPT still missed 253 trial--patient pairs across the three objectives that \name{} successfully retrieved.
 Conversely, TrialGPT found 20, 18, and 36 trials that \name{} missed under \modeccr, \modeall, and \modeallexplore{} (0.34, 0.31, and 0.61 cases per patient), out of 11,800 retrieved trial instances.
-Excluding 17 cases due to LLM-judge error or unresolved ambiguity left 57 clear failures, mainly from patient-side parsing (14), trial-side parsing (13), under-specified patient evidence (8), missing patient facts (6), and other factors (16) (Details in Appendix~\ref{app:failure_case_analysis}).
+Excluding 17 cases due to LLM-judge error or unresolved ambiguity left 57 clear failures, mainly from patient-side parsing (14), trial-side parsing (13), under-specified patient evidence (8), missing patient facts (6), and other factors (16).
+Details are in Appendix~\ref{app:failure_case_analysis}.

+\textbf{\name{} is fast at retrieval time.} Querying the database took 146 ms per patient over the 3,621-trial SIGIR 2016 corpus on Machine 2, indicating that the system is fast in practice.
+Machine configurations are provided in Appendix~\ref{app:setting}.